 Madrigal Pharmaceuticals To Announce Topline Results from the Phase 3 MAESTRO-NASH Study of Resmetirom on Monday, December 19th

-/EIN News/ -- CONSHOHOCKEN, Pa., Dec.
-18, 2022 (GLOBE NEWSWIRE) -- Madrigal Pharmaceuticals, Inc. (NASDAQ: MDGL), a clinical-stage biopharmaceutical company pursuing novel therapeutics for nonalcoholic steatohepatitis (NASH), plans to announce topline results from the Phase 3 MAESTRO-NASH study of resmetirom on Monday, December 19th, 2022.
+CONSHOHOCKEN, Pa., Dec.
+18, 2022 (GLOBE NEWSWIRE) -- Madrigal Pharmaceuticals, Inc. MDGL, a clinical-stage biopharmaceutical company pursuing novel therapeutics for nonalcoholic steatohepatitis (NASH), plans to announce topline results from the Phase 3 MAESTRO-NASH study of resmetirom on Monday, December 19th, 2022.

 The schedule for the press release and conference call/webcast is as follows: